Simcoe County: Rail

 GO Transit operates daily commuter rail services to and from downtown Toronto along its Barrie line with three stops in Simcoe County: one stop in Bradford West Gwillimbury (Bradford) and two stops in Barrie (Barrie South and Allandale Waterfront).

 Via Rail's Canadian Toronto-Vancouver transcontinental passenger train makes request stops at the Washago railway station in Severn.

-There are three main rail freight operators in Simcoe County; Canadian National Railway (CN), Canadian Pacific Railway (CPR) and Barrie Collingwood Railway.
+There are three main rail freight operators in Simcoe County: Canadian National Railway (CN), Canadian Pacific Railway (CPR), and Barrie Collingwood Railway.

 Air

 Lake Simcoe Regional Airport is a registered airport located almost midway between Barrie and Orillia, in the township of Oro-Medonte.
-The airport is owned jointly by the City of Barrie (60%), the Township of Oro-Medonte (20%), and the County (20%).
+The airport is owned jointly by the City of Barrie (10%), and the County (90%).
 The airport is equipped to accommodate propeller and jet aircraft, and is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency.
 The County is also served by the Orillia Ramara Regional Airport in Ramara, 12 km northeast of Orillia.
 The closest major airport, however, is Toronto Pearson International Airport.

 Public transit

 LINX

 The County has operated an intercommunity regional bus service, LINX, since 2018.
 It also operates a subsidiary paratransit service called LINX+.
-The LINX system connects population centres in the area such as Barrie, Orillia, Midland, Penetanguishene, Wasaga Beach, and Collingwood, and acts as an intermediate transit layer between local community bus services and higher-order regional transit, such as GO Transit and Ontario Northland.
+The LINX system connects population centres in the area, such as Barrie, Orillia, Midland, Penetanguishene, Wasaga Beach, and Collingwood, and acts as an intermediate transit layer between local community bus services and higher-order regional transit, such as GO Transit and Ontario Northland.
 Planned future routes would connect Alliston with Bradford West Gwillimbury, and Midland with Orillia.